 So, when you can’t go grocery shopping because it’s a holiday, you use the eggs in your fridge and make a frittata.
 And sweet potatoes, because there are always sweet potatoes in the vegetable drawer, right?
 Onions? –check!
 Frozen spinach? –check!
 Now we’re talking.

-I added a bit of parmesan, and it truly was a masterpiece.
+I added a bit of parmesan, and this Sweet Potato Frittata was truly was a masterpiece.

 The slices come out so beautifully, this would be a perfect brunch dish.
 It could even be made the day before, and reheated.